allistairlee/Google-IT-Automation-with-Python-Professional-Certificate/Course 2 - Using Python to Interact with the Operating System/Week 5 - Testing in Python/README.md

 * **Integration tests** take the individual modules of code that unit test verify then combine them into a group to test.
 It verify that the interactions between the different pieces of code in integrated environments are working as expected.
 * **Regression test** is a variant of unit tests.
 It is usually written as part of a debugging and troubleshooting process to verify that an issue or error has been fixed once it's been identified.
 Regression tests are useful part of a test suite because they ensure that the same mistake doesn't happen twice.
 * **Smoke test** sometimes called build verification test, get their name from a concept that comes from testing hardware equipment.
-    * Smoke test for a web service would be to check if there's a service running on the corresponding port
+    * Smoke test for a web service would be to check if there's a service running on the corresponding port.
-    * Smoke test for an automation script would be to run it manually with some basic input and check that the script finishes successfully
+    * Smoke test for an automation script would be to run it manually with some basic input and check that the script finishes successfully.
 * **Load tests** verify that the system behaves well when it's under significant load.
 * Taking together a group of tests of one or many kinds is commonly referred to as a **test suite**.